-Student Name: Parent/Guardian Name: Grade: Date:// Phone Number: Semester/Year: Parent/Guardian Signature: List the absences within the semester that cause the student to be a failure due to attendance: Please provide below reasons for the absences and attach any supporting documentation that you feel should be considered when making a decision about the student's failure due to attendance: The Attendance Appeal Review Committee will meet to review the attendance failure appeal and make a decision about whether or not the student's course(s) will be an attendance failure for the given semester based on the information provided and the student's records.
-Once the committee has made a decision, the student and parent of the student will be notified of the decision and a copy of this appeal form will be mailed home for the family's records.
-For Office Use Only Date Attendance Committee met to review attendance appeal:// Committee's decision: Attendance Failure Not an Attendance Failure If not a failure, explain future necessary actions: People that attended Attendance Appeal Meeting:
+Student Name: Parent/Guardian Name: Date:// Phone Number: Semester/Year: Parent/Guardian Signature: List the absences w ithin the semester that cause the student to be a failure due to attendance: w reasons for the absences and attach any supporting documentation that you feel should making a decision about the student's failure due to attendance: decision about when based on the inform student and parent home for the family beal Review Committee will meet to review the attendance failure appeal and make a ther or not the student's course(s) will be an attendance failure for the given semester nation provided and the student's records.
+Once the committee has made a decision, the of the student will be notified of the decision and a copy of this appeal form will be mailed is records.
+For Office Use Only Committee's decision ommittee met to review attendance appeal://on: Attendance Failure Not an Attendance Failure ain future necessary actions: People that attende d Attendance Appeal Meeting: